microsoft/azure-pipelines-yaml/design/templates.md

 - build: --config release
 ```

+However, there are two problems with that approach:
-However, that get's us into arg parsing - and yet another layer of escaping problems.
-Also it's limited because objects can't be passed.
-So an alternative parameter-mapping-style would still need to be supported - i.e. multiple ways of doing the same thing :(
+- It get's us into arg parsing - yet another layer of escaping problems
+- It's limited because objects can't be passed.
+So an alternative parameter-mapping-style would still need to be supported - i.e. multiple ways of doing the same thing

-### Reuse across files?
+### Reuse across files

-Something like this:
+Explicit import:

 ```yaml
 #